Managing Northern Corn Leaf Blight Race Shifts

 Heavy dews, frequent light showers, high humidity and moderate temperatures favor the spread of NLB.
 Development of disease lesions on the ear leaf or above and significant loss of green leaf area can result in yield loss.

-|Figure 2.
-NLB Disease Cycle.|
+Figure 2.
+NLB Disease Cycle.

-Races of NLB
+Races of Northern Leaf Blight

 There are multiple races of Setosphaeria turcica documented in North America; Race 0, Race 1 and Race 23N are the most prevalent.
 Ferguson and Carson (2007) reported a survey of NLB races which indicated that frequency of Race 0 isolates decreased from 83% in 1974 to 50% in the 1990s.
 During this same period, Race 1 isolate frequency increased.
 Low levels of Race 23 and 23N were present throughout the 20-plus years.
 The authors attribute the decrease in Race 0 frequency to the widespread use of the Ht1 gene by the sweet corn and hybrid corn industries, which has provided control of Race 0 but not of Race 1.